About arc42

 Team Attrition

-Maintain clean code and updated documentation so any member can take over.
+Maintain clean code using ESLint/Prettier and updated arc42 documentation so any member can take over.

-Redistribute tasks among remaining members; focus on MVP features.
+Redistribute tasks among remaining members; focus on MVP features (Game & Login).

 Rust Learning Curve

-Develop small Proof-of-Concepts (POCs) for YEN parsing and AI logic early.
+Develop small Proof-of-Concepts (POCs) for YEN parsing and AI logic early in the development cycle.

-Use simpler AI strategies (e.g., Random Move) if logic becomes a bottleneck.
+Use simpler AI strategies (e.g., Random Move) or move logic to TypeScript if Rust becomes a bottleneck.

-Define a shared JSON Schema for YEN validation between TS and Rust.
+Define a shared JSON Schema for YEN validation between the Frontend and the Bot runner.

 Hold emergency integration meetings to align data formats and parsers.